RazviOverflow/razvioverflow.github.io/_microcorruption/montevideo.md

 call #0x454c
 ```

 Notice how `0x0180` - `0x0101` = `0x007f` and that's exactly what we want. *(Remember 0x007f is the same as 0x7f)* Of course there are many different ways of achieving the wanted value.
-You could as well use *integer overflow*.

 The assembled code is:
 `3f4080013f8001010f12b0124c45`